 Superpowered Evil Side: Shadow Jago in the 2013 game (available as a preorder bonus), although for now it's mostly a Palette Swap and Evil Sounds Deep with the possibility of more significant differentiation down the line.
 The boss version (see below) has more variety than his playable incarnation.
 Either way, this is what's gonna happen to Jago if he doesn't get rid of what's left of Gargos.

-Super Mode: 2013's Instinct Mode temporarily gives him a healing factor as well as faster recovery on all his moves.
+Super Mode: 2013's Instinct Mode temporarily gives him faster recovery on all his moves as well as healing properties on his fireballs and a double-fireball attack.

 Finishing Move: Boss Shadow Jago is the first character in KI 2013 to be given a No Mercy/Ultimate Combo.
 He cuts through you twice before sending you skyward.
 Then he jumps and cuts through you again before landing.
-This is the only known Ultimate Combo in KI 2013.
+This is the only known Ultimate Combo in 'the game as of Season 1.

-Mana Drain: Boss Shadow Jago's Instinct Mode allows him to sap up your Shadow Meter if he scores a successful attack.
+Mana Drain: Boss Shadow Jago's Instinct Mode allows him to sap your Shadow Meter just by approaching you.

 Shown Their Work: Shadow Jago in KI 2013 may seem like a Palette Swap with a new voicepack, but the developers snuck in a little reference in a few split second things you'd only notice if you were looking for them (or purchased the art book).
 Shadow Jago's symbol when he is selected in the character select screen is tough to make out, but it seems to be a reinterpretation of Gargos.
 The same goes for his Instinct Mode, whereas Regular Jago gets a glowing golden tiger behind him when he activates it, Shadow Jago gets a very demonic symbol that resembles the big gargoyle baddie himself, most likely hinting at Shadow Jago's allegiance, or perhaps simply showing what Jago would've been like if he had continued worshiping the so-called "Tiger Spirit".
 As a Boss, he gets more moves, a unique intro and victory animation, a new Instinct Mode, and a unique Finishing Move.

-Super Mode: As the boss, Shadow Jago will drain Shadow Meter insanely quick.
+Super Mode: As the boss, Shadow Jago's Instinct Mode will drain your Shadow Meter insanely quick.

 True Final Boss: You must first have seen every ending the character you're sending to do battle with Shadow Jago then complete the game without losing on at least Medium and and finishing the fifth and sixth opponents with an Ultra.
 Complete these steps and the stage 7 battle with Fulgore at the end of Arcade Mode will be ignored and instead you'll be jumped ahead to an invisible 8th stage to take on Shadow Jago.
 Good luck...note Defeat him and you will see an extra ending hinting at a possible future character.